PanzaResce/AI_camp_ruse_2024/README.md

 # AI Camp Ruse 2024 - Tackling Climate Change with Robot learning
+## ABSTRACT
-The integration of Artificial Intelligence (AI) and robotics into climate action represents a transformative approach to addressing the global challenge of climate change.
+<i>The integration of Artificial Intelligence (AI) and robotics into climate action represents a transformative approach to addressing the global challenge of
+climate change.
 This paper explores the innovative applications of AI and robotics across various sectors such as environmental monitoring, agriculture, waste